alanwsmith/AutoTyper/README.md

 the app will do it for you.
 Faster and without flubbing keys.

+## Installation

+- Download the AutoTyper.dmg file.
+Open it and copy the AutoTyper.app file to your
+Applications folder.

+## Usage

+- Documentation and examples are included in the app itself.

 ## Notes

 - This is my first SwiftUI macOS app.
 There's lots about the code that feels pretty hacky, but it works.

-- The main documentation and some examples are built into the app itself.

 - The app works on macOS 14.x.
 I'm not currently set up to test other versions.